 But there is also a downside to the app stores: the trend that because apps are so accessible it should also be really cheap or free.
 This is very evident on the Android platform, with a large portion of software being ad driven.
 I think the console app stores such as Xbox live and the PS3 network seem to be more mature in this area, and I think the mobile app stores will go this way.
 If they don’t they might find a vacuum of developers moving to other platforms to earn their income.

+What’s your favourite app that you didn’t create?
 I would have to say Springpad, it is by far the best note taking app I’ve used.
 It leaves the competition for dead, and allows me to write stuff down no matter where I am.